Symmetry-Guided Memory Augmentation for Efficient Locomotion Learning: APPROACH

-While experience augmentation can enhance generalization by increasing training diversity, the resulting variations, combined with the partially observable nature of the environment, may cause the agent to adopt over-conservative strategies as it struggles to infer the latent task context.
-To address this limitation, we extend augmentation to the agent's memory by incorporating an RNN into the training framework, as illustrated in~\figref{fig:training_framework}.
-The RNN, leveraging its context modeling capability, acts as an implicit task encoder.
-At each time step, the RNN updates its hidden state \( h_t \) based on the observations, progressively capturing task-specific information accumulated so far.
-From this hidden state, the RNN generates a latent task embedding \( z_t \), which conditions the policy, allowing it to adapt decisions based on the inferred context.
+While experience augmentation improves generalization by exposing the agent to a richer variety of task conditions, the resulting variations, combined with the partial observability of the environment, may lead the agent to adopt overly conservative strategies as it struggles to infer the underlying task context.
+To address this limitation, we extend augmentation to the agent’s memory by incorporating a recurrent neural network (RNN) into the training framework, as illustrated in~\figref{fig:training_framework}.
+The RNN acts as an implicit task encoder: at each timestep, it updates its hidden state $h_t$ based on the observed trajectory, progressively capturing information about the latent environment context.
+From this hidden state, a latent embedding $z_t$ is produced to condition the policy, enabling context-aware decision making.

-In addition to augmenting trajectories, we extend the RNN’s hidden states to incorporate memory for the augmented tasks.
-As shown in~\figref{fig:mem_aug}, this is achieved by performing a forward pass with the transformed observation sequence \( (o_t^g)_{t=0}^{T} \) through the RNN.
-During this process, the RNN generates a sequence of hidden states \( (h_t^g)_{t=0}^{T} \) that progressively encode the evolving dynamics of the augmented observations.
-To ensure continuity in the context encoding, the initial hidden state \(h_0^{g,k}\) for the current update \(k\) is set to the final hidden state \(h_T^{g,k-1}\) from the previous update.
-The forward pass is performed continuously throughout the episode to ensure that the RNN’s hidden states capture the cumulative dynamics of the augmented observations at each step, providing an up-to-date context encoding for subsequent updates.
-The resulting latent task embeddings \( (z_t^g)_{t=0}^{T} \) provide the policy with the inferred context of the augmented tasks.
-This memory augmentation allows the policy to infer unobservable context information for both ID and augmented scenarios.
-In contrast, a simple feedforward policy without memory cannot infer latent task context from partial observations, which may lead to degraded ID performance when augmented data is introduced.
+In addition to augmenting trajectories, we augment the RNN’s hidden states to provide consistent memory for the augmented tasks.
+As shown in~\figref{fig:mem_aug}, this is achieved by performing a forward pass with the transformed observation sequence $(o_t^g)_{t=0}^T$ through the RNN.
+The resulting hidden states $(h_t^g)_{t=0}^T$ encode the evolving dynamics of the augmented trajectories.
+To ensure continuity across updates, the initial hidden state $h_0^{g,k}$ for the $k$-th policy update is initialized from the final hidden state $h_T^{g,k-1}$ of the previous update.
+This procedure ensures that the RNN’s hidden states consistently capture the cumulative task dynamics throughout training.